Picovoice/rhino/binding/angular/projects/rhino-web-angular/README.md

 ### Imports

 You can use Rhino by importing the worker package statically or dynamically.
-Static is more straightforward to implement, but will impact your initial bundle size with an additional ~4MB.
+Static is more straightforward to implement, but will impact your initial bundle size with an additional ~4 MB.
 Depending on your requirements, this may or may not be feasible.
 If you require a small bundle size, see dynamic importing below.

 #### Static Import